RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 ![sso]({% image_path catalog-default-gateway.png %})

-Run the following command via CodeReady Workspaces `Terminal`:
+Run the following command via CodeReady Workspaces Terminal:

 `oc create -f /projects/cloud-native-workshop-v2m3-labs/catalog/rules/catalog-default.yaml -n userXX-catalog`

-Now, you can test if the inventory service works correctly via accessing the `YOUR_CATALOG_GATEWAY_URL` without `authentication`:
+Now, you can test if the inventory service works correctly via accessing the **YOUR_CATALOG_GATEWAY_URL** without _authentication_:

 `i.e. http://catalog-user1-catalog.apps.seoul-6eb1.openshiftworkshop.com`

 ![sso]({% image_path catalog-ui-gateway.png %})

-Let's deploy `Red Hat Single Sign-On (RH-SSO)` to provide security token that enables service authentication in Istio.
+Let's deploy **Red Hat Single Sign-On (RH-SSO)** to provide security token that enables service authentication in Istio.

-`Red Hat Single Sign-On (RH-SSO)` is based on the `Keycloak` project and enables you to secure your web applications by providing
-Web single sign-on (SSO) capabilities based on popular standards such as `SAML 2.0, OpenID Connect and OAuth 2.0`.
+_Red Hat Single Sign-On (RH-SSO)_ is based on the **Keycloak** project and enables you to secure your web applications by providing Web single sign-on (SSO) capabilities based on popular standards such as **SAML 2.0, OpenID Connect and OAuth 2.0**.
 The RH-SSO server can act as a SAML or OpenID Connect-based Identity Provider, mediating with your enterprise user directory or 3rd-party SSO provider for identity information and your applications via standards-based tokens.
 The major features are here:

- * `Authentication Server` - Acts as a standalone SAML or OpenID Connect-based Identity Provider.
+ * **Authentication Server** - Acts as a standalone SAML or OpenID Connect-based Identity Provider.
- * `User Federation` - Certified with LDAP servers and Microsoft Active Directory as sources for user information.
+ * **User Federation** - Certified with LDAP servers and Microsoft Active Directory as sources for user information.
- * `Identity Brokering` - Integrates with 3rd-party Identity Providers including leading social networks as identity source.
+ * **Identity Brokering** - Integrates with 3rd-party Identity Providers including leading social networks as identity source.
- * `REST APIs and Administration GUI` - Specify user federation, role mapping, and client applications with easy-to-use Administration GUI and REST APIs.
+ * **REST APIs and Administration GUI** - Specify user federation, role mapping, and client applications with easy-to-use Administration GUI and REST APIs.

-We will deploy RH-SSO in Catalog project via running the following commands in CodeReady Workspaces `Terminal`:
+We will deploy RH-SSO in Catalog project via running the following commands in CodeReady Workspaces Terminal:

-You need to replace your username with `authuserXX`.
+You need to replace your username with **authuserXX**.

 ~~~shell
 oc -n userXX-catalog new-app ccn-sso72 \